medically-reviewed-iconClinically Reviewed

 When to see the doctor

-Speak to your doctor as soon as you notice most of the above-mentioned symptoms consistently for a while.
-Months of irregular periods, unpredictable menstrual blood flow, facial hair, facial acne, and hair thinning are important reasons for visiting your gynaecologist for PCOS tests.
+Speak to your doctor if you notice most of the above-mentioned symptoms consistently for a while.
+Months of irregular periods, unpredictable menstrual blood flow, facial hair, facial acne, and hair thinning are important reasons for visiting your gynaecologist for possible PCOS concerns.

 Complete remission from PCOS may take some time, but the signs, symptoms, and disease progression can be controlled.

-It might be recommended that you adhere to a diet suitable for PCOS, which emphasises the importance of foods' glycemic index (how much they raise blood sugar levels), includes daily exercise ranging from moderate to high intensity, incorporates stress reduction techniques, ensures adequate sleep, and complements any PCOS medication you may be taking.
+It might be recommended that you adhere to a diet suitable for PCOS, which emphasises the importance of foods' glycaemic index (how much they raise blood sugar levels), includes daily exercise ranging from moderate to high intensity, incorporates stress reduction techniques, ensures adequate sleep, and complements any medication you may be taking for your PCOS.

 Share Article